YgorVasilenko/IndieGoUI/README.md

 # structure for saving state of Immediate-mode backend UI elements.
-Allows getting data from Immediate-mode backend and store it.

 Easily embed GUI control elements into C++ application - no need to pre-build complex dependencies and add it to project.
 Use any Immediate-mode gui - see [Nuklear backend](https://github.com/YgorVasilenko/IndieGoUI/blob/main/backends/Nuklear/renderer.cpp), [App-side inclulde](https://github.com/YgorVasilenko/IndieGoUI/blob/main/IndieGoUI.h) for what required to be implemented.<br>